 The trick to getting the smoky flavor in the oven is the smoked paprika.
 If you’ve never used smoked Spanish paprika, you need to start.
 It will change your life.

 The rub for these takes only a few minutes.
 You start with a base of dark brown sugar and add in an abundance of spices (a.k.a. flavor) and then finish the rub with olive oil and some apple cider vinegar.

-Pop them in the oven at 275 F and let the oven do the rest.
+Pop them in the oven at 275°F and let the oven do the rest.
 They cook for 2 hours in the oven.
-Put as much, or as little, BBQ sauce on top as you’d like and finish in the broiler for a few minutes.
-They’re tender, delicious, and are pretty hands off.
+Put as much or as little BBQ sauce on top as you’d like and finish them under the broiler for a few minutes.
+They’re tender, delicious, and require very little hands-on effort.

 I served these with coleslaw and green beans.

 Pork ribs cooked low and slow in the oven.
 The smoked paprika imitates the smoky flavor traditionally found by cooking on a smoker.

 Notes: Carolina style BBQ sauce was used in this recipe but can be replaced with your sauce of choice.
 Dark brown sugar and smoked paprika can be swapped out for their more traditional counterparts (light brown sugar and traditional paprika).

 - 5 lbs Bone In Pork Spare Ribs (Pre-Cut)